Enea Interim Report January-March 2023

 E-mail: [email protected]

-Enea is one of the world’s leading specialists in software for telecommunications and cybersecurity.
-The company’s cloud-native products are used to enable and protect services for mobile subscribers, enterprise customers, and connected devices.
-More than 4.5 billion people rely on Enea technologies in their daily lives.
+Enea is a world-leading specialist in software for telecom and cybersecurity.
+The company’s cloud-native solutions connect, optimize, and secure services for mobile subscribers, enterprises, and the Internet of Things.
+More than 100 communication service providers and 4.5 billion people rely on Enea technologies every day.

 Enea is headquartered in Stockholm, Sweden, and is listed on Nasdaq Stockholm.